Last updated: 03 January 2019, 15:31

 The proposal to adopt Ar Hyd y Nos

 No anthem or march was ever formally associated with No.255 Squadron before disbanding in 1946.
-In 2014, a suggestion arose within 255 Squadron Association that the traditional Welsh folk tune, lullaby and hymn Ar Hyd y Nos
+In 2014, a suggestion arose within 255 Squadron Association that the traditional Welsh folk tune Ar Hyd y Nos

 should be adopted.
 The rationale for selecting this particular music went as follows: